15 Unique Ways to Experience Seafood in Nova Scotia

 5 min Read

-If you’re the kind of traveller who loves discovering spots that still feel a little undiscovered, these hidden gems reveal the kind places that often becomes a favourite part of the journey.
+If you’re the kind of traveller who loves discovering spots that still feel undiscovered, these hidden gems reveal the kind of places that often becomes a favourite part of the journey.

 Along the South Shore, Kejimkujik National Park Seaside offers long stretches of sandy beach, coastal barrens, and crashing surf.
-Hike the easy 2.8 kilometre Harbour Rocks Trail that leads to St. Catherine’s River Beach, an ideal spot for a quiet walk, beachcombing, or simply taking in the raw beauty of the Atlantic.
+Hike the easy 2.8 kilometre (one-way) Harbour Rocks Trail that leads to Saint Catherines River Beach, an ideal spot for a quiet walk, beachcombing, or simply taking in the raw beauty of the Atlantic.

 For a more wild and windswept experience, Hirtle’s Beach delivers dramatic scenery and powerful waves.
 Outside peak summer weekends, this crescent-shaped beach feels wonderfully remote and is a favourite for sunset walks and fresh sea air.